Query Data Introduction

 Using the Autocomplete Feature

-On the Query page in the Drill Web Console, place your cursor in the Query window and press
+On the Query page in the Drill Web UI, place your cursor in the Query window and press

 ctrl+space.
 A drop-down menu of Drill keywords, functions, and templates appears.
 Use the up and down arrows on the keyboard to scroll through the list.